aspose-imaging/Aspose.Imaging-Products/imaging/java/watermark/gif/_index.md

 {{% blocks/products/pf/agp/text %}}

-Aspose.Imaging for Java is supported on all major platforms and operating systems.
+ Aspose.Imaging for Java supports on all major platforms and Operating Systems.
 Please make sure that you have the following prerequisites.
-- JDK 1.6 or higher is installed.

 {{% /blocks/products/pf/agp/text %}}